angelakberry/beauty_wizard/README.md

 ---

-*This project used ChatGPT for code review, debugging assistance, and README structuring.*
+> This project used AI for organization and repo structure review, checklisting requirements, troubleshooting Git, and README formatting (e.g., Mermaid, Markdown).